José María Pérez, Cuba

-José María Pérez also known as La Fe is a consejo popular (ward) and an urban settlement in Camajuaní, Cuba nearby settlements include Salamanca, Canada De Agua, Prudencia (or Chucho Prudencia), Fénix, Orovio, and Los Maestros.
-The settlement is known as Fe because of the sugar mill in it, the CAI José María Pérez, was formerly known as the Central Fe.
+José María Pérez also known as La Fe is a consejo popular (ward) and an urban settlement in Camajuaní, Cuba.
+Nearby settlements include Salamanca, Canada De Agua, Prudencia (or Chucho Prudencia), Fénix, Orovio, and Los Maestros.
+The settlement is known as Fe because of the sugar mill in it.
+The CAI José María Pérez sugar mill was formerly known as the Central Fe.